-The New York Insurance Law limits the sales commissions and certain other marketing expenses that may be incurred in connection with the sale of individual life insurance policies and annuity contracts issued in any state by Guardian, GIAC and BLICOA.
+The New York Insurance Law limits the sales commissions and certain other marketing expenses that may be incurred in connection with the sale of individual life insurance policies and annuity contracts issued in any state by Guardian, Berkshire Life Insurance Company of America ("BLICOA") and The Guardian Insurance & Annuity Company, Inc. ("GIAC").
 Some group insurance products also have restrictions on commissions, although the restrictions are more limited in nature.
 The NYSDFS requires the filing of information on agent compensation program structure and amounts on an annual basis.

 The NAIC, as well as certain state regulators, are currently considering implementing regulations that would apply an impartial conduct standard to recommendations made in connection with certain annuities and, in the case of New York, life insurance policies.
 In particular, in July 2018, the NYSDFS issued a final version of amended Regulation 187, which adopts a "best interest" standard for the sale of life insurance and annuity products in New York.
 The regulation generally requires a consumer's best interest, and not the financial interests of a producer or insurer, to influence a producer's recommendation as to which life insurance or annuity product a consumer should purchase.
 In addition, the amendments to Regulation 187 impose a best interest standard on certain consumer in-force transactions.
 These amendments to Regulation 187 became effective for annuity products on August 1, 2019 and for life insurance products on February 1, 2020.
 Guardian is continuing to assess the impact of the regulation on its business.
-The regulation, when implemented, may have adverse effects on Guardian's business, results of operations and financial condition.
-In November 2018, the three primary agent groups in New York launched a legal challenge against the NYSDFS over the adoption of amended Regulation 187.
-In July 2019, the New York State Supreme Court dismissed the plaintiffs' legal challenge, and upheld the NYSDFS's authority to extend the rule to life insurance products.
-A notice of appeal was filed in September 2019.
-In addition, in December 2019, the Massachusetts Securities Division of the Office of the Secretary of the Commonwealth issued proposed regulations that would impose a fiduciary conduct standard on broker-dealers, agents, investment advisers and investment adviser representatives, including in connection with the sale of insurance.
-The proposed regulations, if implemented as currently proposed, may have adverse effects on Guardian's business, results of operations and financial condition.
+On April 29, 2021, the New York Appellative Division in Albany declared Regulation 187 to be unconstitutionally vague.
+The NYDFS is expected to appeal.
+The regulation, may have adverse effects on Guardian's business, results of operations and financial condition.

 State insurance regulatory authorities and other state enforcement agencies may from time to time make inquiries regarding Guardian's compliance with laws and regulations regarding the conduct of its insurance business.
 Guardian and its subsidiaries endeavor to respond to such inquiries in an appropriate way and to take corrective action if warranted.
-Based upon regulatory inquiries that have been made, it is Guardian's opinion that any regulatory proceedings which might be initiated following such inquiries are not likely to have a material adverse effect on Guardian's financial position or results of operations.
+Based upon regulatory inquiries that have been made, it is Guardian's opinion that any regulatory proceedings which might be initiated following such inquiries are not likely to have a material adverse effect on Guardian's financial condition or results of operations.